RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/configuring/mdns.md

 ensure that the configurations and prerequisites, which are required for resolving databases' endpoints, are met.
-These configurations and perquisites are needed on the client machines, as well as on the machines you are using as Redis Enterprise Software (RES) nodes if you are using the [Replica of]({{< relref "/rs/administering/intercluster-replication/replica-of.md" >}}) feature.
+These configurations and perquisites are needed on the client machines, as well as on the machines you are using as Redis Enterprise Software (RS) nodes if you are using the [Replica of]({{< relref "/rs/administering/intercluster-replication/replica-of.md" >}}) feature.